 There are two alternative cleaning methods for cleaning PV panels: dry cleaning, where no water is required, and wet cleaning, where water is required for cyclical cleaning during certain months of the year.
 According to the experience gained from other projects operated by Kalyon Enerji, there has been no need for panel cleaning in the first three years.
-With wet cleaning, no chemicals or hazardous materials will be used during panel cleaning.
+If panel cleaning is required, the dry-cleaning method will be used.
+Therefore, there will be no water requirement for the panel cleaning.